Family holidays in Cornwall: insider tips to help plan the perfect break

 You might also like to take a look at my checklist list for self-catering holidays if you’re staying in a mobile home, holiday cottage or lodge.

-If you’re interested in family holidays to Cornwall why not pin this post to help plan your trip?
+If you’re interested in family holidays to Cornwall why not save this post on Pinterest to help plan your trip?

 Disclosure: we received complimentary stays and visits to some of the locations mentioned in this post for the purposes of a review.
 This guide includes our recommendations regardless of whether we were invited or paid for the experience ourselves.